openmodels/spawning-dataset/README.md

 First, clone the repository, and set the working directory in R to the root of the repository.
 All R code assumes that this is the working directory.

+The R code relies on a number of libraries.
+These should be installed before running the code: maps, dplyr, PBSmapping, ggplot2, viridis, sf, scales, RColorBrewer, rgeos, rgdal, ncdf4, raster, stringi.

 ### To reproduce the Spawning ProCreator spreadsheet